Some Key Facts

 720 thousand websites impersonating legitimate websites

-There are a lot of very sophisticated scams that request you click on a link in an email to your bank or to an online store.
+There are many very sophisticated scams that request you click on a link in an email to your bank or an online store.

 But you are taken directly to an "Update your password" page.

-The page is branded to your banks livery, it has warnings typical of all banking websites that urge you not divulge your account details and which, if you click on them, will in fact take you to the genuine banking website.
+The page is branded to your bank's livery; it has warnings typical of all banking websites that urge you not to divulge your account details and which, if you click on them, will, in fact, take you to the genuine banking website.

-But the process continues when you are requested to change your password first by inputting your current password and then by inputting your new password and confirming it and at this point you have given the hackers access to your account and in all liklihood between the genuine and the new password a good chance of accessing other services you use as well.
+But the process continues when you are requested to change your password first by inputting your current password and then by inputting your new password and confirming it.
+At this point, you have given the hackers access to your account and, in all likelihood, between the genuine and the new password a good chance of accessing other services you use as well.

 Nobody has "got your back" but you:

-Hackers actively target "high value" websites that can realise some return on investment, but before you assume the "I'm well under the radar" stance the malware "bots" and scripts that are running on automatic do not make any distinction.
-The website is either vulnerable or not and your everyday practices will contribute to your own security.
+Hackers actively target "high value" websites that can realise some return on investment.
+Still, before you assume the "I'm well under the radar" stance, the malware "bots" and scripts that are running on automatic do not make any distinction.
+The website is either vulnerable or not, and your everyday practices will contribute to your own security.

-The image below a few days later shows the same website with the added SSL certification displaying the HTTPS.
+A few days later, the image below shows the same website with the added SSL certification displaying the HTTPS.

 An SSL certificate acts a bit like a passport.
 It is a digital certificate issued by a trusted certificate authority.

-This authority verifies the information submitted on an ssl certificate application is legitimate prior to issuing it to an identified website.
+This authority verifies the information submitted on an SSL certificate application is legitimate before issuing it to an identified website.

-It authenticates the website name and the identity of the web server it resides upon and verifies that the website owner is really who they claim to be.
+It authenticates the website name and the web server's identity it resides upon and verifies that the website owner is really who they claim to be.

-When someone visits a website the browser ie. Chrome, Firefox , Safari, Explorer etc does a check to verify that the website is what it is supposed to be just like passing through customs, but a darn site quicker.
+When someone visits a website, the browser-ie, Chrome, Firefox, Safari, Explorer, etc., check to verify that the website is what it is supposed to be, just like passing through airport customs, but a darn site quicker.

-SSL encrypts data both in the content itself and in the transport mechanism that is used to send the data to a destination on the Internet.
+SSL encrypts data both in the content itself and in the transport mechanism used to send the data to a destination on the Internet.

-The first of the following two images shows a screenshot of our website with an ssl certificate and the information associated should you click on the padlock.
+The first of the following two images show a screenshot of our website with an SSL certificate and the information associated should you click on the padlock.

-In the second image ,for demonstration purposes, we have edited the code and removed the "s" from the https in the URL of an image on that page.
-The browser has instantly recognised that though the site is HTTTPS it is open to compromise and downgraded the security status to "information or not secure".
+In the second image, for demonstration purposes, we have edited the code and removed the "s" from the HTTPS in the URL of an image on that page.
+The browser has instantly recognised that though the site is HTTPS, it is open to compromise and downgraded the security status to "information or not secure."